 Does it mean you’re helpless?
 Absolutely not.

-Understanding how to take down a YouTube video that isn’t yours is not as complicated as it might seem.
+Understanding how to remove a video from YouYube that someone else uploaded is not as complicated as it might seem.
 Let’s break it down piece by piece.

 Understanding your situation thoroughly is essential if you want to get a video removed from YouTube.